saucelabs/sauce-docs/docs/test-fairy/acct-mgmt/sso/okta.md

 1. TestFairy-side configuration is done.
    <img src={useBaseUrl('/img/test-fairy/acct-mgmt/okta-11.png')} alt="success"/>

-Now, log out, and if SSO is configured into your account, the login page is replaced with a simple `Login with OKTA`.
+Now, log out, and if SSO is configured into your account, the login page is replaced with the `Login with OKTA`.

 <img src={useBaseUrl('/img/test-fairy/acct-mgmt/sso-login-screenshot.png')} alt="Login with OKTA button"/>